-There may be some occasions in which you could choose whether or not to be claimed as a dependent by your parents, but for the most part, the decision comes down to who pays the majority of your expenses.
+This is the right question to get you started.
+There may situations in which you can choose whether or not you are claimed as a dependent by your parents.
+But, more likely, the decision has already been made by those who pay for the majority of your expenses.

 Filing as an Independent vs. Being Claimed on Your Parents’ Taxes